-Likelihood Probability of occurrence 1 2 3 4 5 <5% <10% >10% >40% >75% Imp Ass 1 2 .iabilities affected >2% >10% : 3 >25% 4 6 >50 5 '5% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 25.
-Changes to national pension scheme benefits regulation with oversight from The Pensions Regulator, and/or HM Revenue & Customs rules o The Administering Authority is alert to the potential creation of additional liabilities and administrative difficulties for employers and itself o Any changes to the regulations, scheme design and benefits package should be reported to PSC o Scheme changes and benefits are communicated to members to prevent opt outs o Opt outs are monitored as part of the Cash Flow & Administration report o The result of the most recent reforms (2014 scheme) are being built into the 2013 valuation 5 2 10 5 2 10 Ongoing PC / Pensions Manager 26.
-Changes to regulations and Act, e.g. more favourable benefits package, potential new entrants to scheme, e.g. part-time employees o see above 1 5 5 1 5 5 Ongoing PC
+Likelihood Probability of occurrence 1 2 3 4 <5% <10% >10% >20% Imp Ass 1 2 iabilities affected >2% >10% 3 >25 % : 4 >50% 5 >75% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility assumptions built-in.
+Employers informed of ill health insurance option at Employer Forums Individual employers can take out ill-health insurance to cover for strain costs REGULATORY RISKS 26.
+Changes to regulations and Act, (e.g. more favourable benefits package, potential new entrants to scheme, part-time employees) See above 2 5 10 2 5 10 Ongoing PC 25.
+National pension scheme changes (e.g. benefits, regulation from The Pensions Regulator, and/or HM Revenue & Customs rules) The Fund is alert to the potential creation of additional liabilities and administrative difficulties for employers and itself Any changes to the regulations, scheme design and benefits package should be reported to Pension Committee Scheme changes and benefits are communicated to members Opt outs are monitored as part of the Cash Flow &amp; Administration report The result of the most recent reforms (2014 scheme) are being built into the valuation 3 2 6 3 2 6 Ongoing PC / Pensions Manager